| British

 British Broadcasting Company In February, 1922, the Post Office licensed Marconi to operate two experimental broadcast stations.
 Once was "2MT" in Writtle, near Chelmsford (from which were broadcast the immortal words "Two Emma Toc - Writtle Testing") and the other was 2LO, operating from Marconi House in the Strand, London.
 Within months, a number of companies were vying with each other to get a licence from the Post Office.
 But rather than issue many licences, the Post Office decided that it would charge the group with forming either a single company, or a group of companies, to be responsible for British broadcasting.
 The group (which included Marconi, Western Electric and General Electric) decided to form a single company, and on November 14th, 1922, the British Broadcasting Company, as the commercial consortium was known, started regular public transmissions from the Institute of Electrical Engineers building on Savoy Hill, in London.
 This was despite the fact that it wasn't registered as a company (that happened a month later), and that it was transmitting without a licence, which wasn't issued until 18th January, 1923.
 The

-pips are born Frank Hope-Jones was a well-known amateur radio enthusiast and horologist of the day, and on 21st April, 1923, he was giving a talk on Summer Time.
-As the talk finished, he counted aloud the last five seconds up to 10pm.
+pips are born Frank Hope-Jones was a well-known amateur radio enthusiast and horologist of the day, and on 21st April, 1923, he was giving a talk on the subject.
+As his talk finished, he counted the last five seconds up to 10pm aloud.
 After the broadcast, he put forward a suggestion that perhaps the BBC could have a more accurate time signal using audible "pips".
-John Reith, then General Manager of the BBC, and Frank Dyson, the Astronomer Royal, discussed the idea of "broadcasting Greenwich Standard Time", and in December, 1923, an agreement was reached to have the two clocks used by the Royal Observatory to generate time signals for other users were modified, at a cost to the BBC of £20 each, were modified "to operate a signal at each 30 minutes to meet your requirements".
+John Reith, then General Manager of the BBC, and Frank Dyson, the Astronomer Royal, discussed the idea of "broadcasting Greenwich Standard Time", and in December, 1923, an agreement was reached to modify two clocks, used by the Royal Observatory to generate time signals for other users.
+The cost to the BBC was £20 each, and they were modified "to operate a signal at each 30 minutes to meet your requirements".
 The equipment was designed so that a chronometer's escapement wheel at the Observatory controlled a switch, which in turn controlled the output of a 1kHz oscillator.
 This generated six short pips, starting at five seconds to the hour and ending on the hour, which were then sent down a GPO line to the BBC.
 They were first transmitted at 9.30pm on 5th February 1924, introduced by Sir Frank Dyson, the Astronomer Royal.
+The

 Pips on the Move Back at Broadcasting House, a special amplifier was used that detected the holes in the tone - where there was a hole, locally generated 1kHz tone was broadcast.
 There were two reasons for this.
 Firstly, the tone for the pips was actually generated in Broadcasting House and so would be "pure" and not suffer any interference that might be on the line.
 Secondly, by detecting the presence of the tone from Herstmonceux, the BBC would know if the line had failed and could automatically switch across to the other line for the pips.
 But there would be a short delay before the equipment detected the line failure, which could result in a spurious pip being broadcast.
 To avoid this, the output of the pip generator was internally isolated until a few seconds before the pips were due.
 Despite this precaution there have been occasions when a line failure in those few seconds did cause a spurious pip to be broadcast!
 The

-end of an era On 5th February 1990, the 66th anniversary of the first pips, Herstmonceux was replaced by equipment in the bowels of Broadcasting House.
+end of an era So, on 5th February 1990 (the 66th anniversary of the first pips), Herstmonceux was replaced by equipment in the bowels of Broadcasting House.
 A great deal of effort went into making the pips sound just the same as they had done before the move - they continued to be five pips of 1/10th of second with a final sixth pip of 1/2 a second (the actual time reference is the start of the final pip).
 The BBC's time equipment has a very accurate clock which is, in turn, kept accurate by comparing itself to other world time references, such as that transmitted by the Global Positioning Satellite navigation system.
-The
+Another

 Laws of Physics In reality, this is highly academic and largely irrelevant.
-Sound travels very much more slowly than radio waves - at 10 feet from the radio, the pips will be delayed almost 1/100th of a second!
+Sound travels very much more slowly than radio waves and at 10 feet from the radio, the pips will be delayed almost 1/100th of a second, much greater than any delay in the transmitted signal.
 But the advent of digital broadcasting has changed all this.
 Turning the audio into a digital signal takes time, distributing the digital signal to the transmitters takes time, and turning the digital signal back into audio takes time - and these times are significant, particularly if satellites are being used.
 As an example, the audio from a DAB radio is about 1.5 seconds late, but this can vary significantly depending on the design of the receiver you're using.
 And if you're listening on the Internet through the BBC's Web site, the delay can be 10 seconds or more.
 So the idea of an accurate set of pips is slowly going out the window, and there's very little that the broadcasters can do to compensate for the laws of physics.
 Pip